Hamzaamhal09/Automatized-Varaint-calling-calling-SBCC/README.md

 # Pipeline Overview

-This repository contains a preliminary release of an automated variant-calling pipeline.
+This repository contains a preliminary release of an automated variant-calling pipeline using GATK.

 The pipeline can be executed in several ways: